 - Updated website: search engines crawl your web pages.
-This means that they use various methods to provide up to date information to users.
+This means that they use various methods to provide up-to-date information to users.
 An updated website will ensure that the code markup is clean and easy to read.

-- Fresh and unique content: in combination with content writing services, your website will be optimized for best possible rankings.
+- Fresh and unique content: in combination with content writing services, your website will be optimized for the best possible rankings.

 The Disadvantages of Poor Website Design

 Now, the disadvantages of poor website design are much worse than the extra costs of professional website design.
-This is because a poor website design will cost you customers.
+This is because a poor website design will cost you, customers.

 Just wrap your mind around these statistics: